Moderate Income Housing and Reporting

 Cities: All cities over 10,000 population; cities over 5,000 in counties with at least 40,000 in population.

-Based on this criteria, the following cities and counties will be required to report in 2025:
+Not required to submit residential certificates of occupancy for FY2026.
+Based on this criteria, the following cities and counties will be required to report on residential certificates of occupancy in 2026:

 CITIES